shawntayl/sgt-gateway/README.md

 **Challenges**
 --
-    Find a way to expose the new Rest API, in such a way as to make it easy for existing clients currently using the SOAP backend service to migrate to this service.
+    Find a way to expose the new Rest API, in such a way as to make it easy for existing clients currently using the SOAP backend service to migrate from to this service.

-    Allow the new REST API service to be easily adaptable, to changes made on the backend SOAP service
+    Allow this REST API service to be easily adaptable to changes made on the backend SOAP service

 **Sub modules**